 At 19 years and 273 days, McIlroy became the youngest winner of the Omega Dubai Desert Classic 2009, beating the previous record of England's David Howell, who had won the 1999 edition when he was 23 years and 236 days old.

 Since making his first visit to Dubai in 2001, Woods has won the tournament twice.
-He is 92-under-par for the 28 rounds that he has played on the Majlis course.
+He is 87-under-par for the 29 rounds that he has played on the Majlis course.
 The former world number one was forced to pull out in 2017 because of a back problem just before the start of his second round.